 - Do NOT lock the thread, since the OP may still need help.

 - In general, only spam posts in discussion forums should be deleted.
 Spam posts in the support forum should be be marked as spam (see below).

 - Moderators should delete posts that are entirely personal attacks or profanity, and deactivate users for multiple such posts (or refer to admin if in doubt).

-- Moderators will post a new reply explaining that an inappropriate post (as defined in Forum rules and guidelines) has been deleted before removing the post/thread, so that it goes out as an email.
+- Moderators will post a new reply explaining that an inappropriate post (as defined in Mozilla Support rules and guidelines) has been deleted before removing the post/thread, so that it goes out as an email.